ASM Level Checks for Optimal Seizure Control During Pregnancy

 For other clinicians, this means continuously consulting with the neurologist and encouraging patients to follow their advice.
 It is essential to include ASM-level monitoring as part of the overarching pregnancy plan and engage all members of the care team.
 Educate your patients about the plan to test and manage their levels and provide them with a schedule of appointments to facilitate proper monitoring and management during this critical period.

-To avoid holding medications to get a trough level, perform blood draws at a convenient time for the patient so that you can stay consistent.
-These blood draws help set the goal level for dose adjustments throughout the pregnancy.
-If a pre-pregnancy level is not available, it is important to obtain an ASM level as soon as pregnancy is suspected or confirmed.
+To avoid holding medications to get a trough level, perform blood draws at a convenient time for the patient so that they can get all of their blood draws at approximately the same amount of hours post-dose.

 For ASMs that are highly protein-bound, free (unbound) levels are preferable when available (e.g., free phenytoin, free valproic acid, free carbamazepine, free phenobarbital).
 However, for most ASMs, monitoring of free levels is not required.